 - Playdough – try this rose one or this jello one or this no cook one or any that you have.

-- Our Lantern theme playdough mats (Download from the resource Library)
+- Our Lantern theme playdough mats (Get it from my TPT STore for free)

 - Plastic inserts to protect the paper or laminating sheets (optional)

 - A segmented plate to place various curios decorative items in.

 - Playdough tools ( knife, cutters, rolling pin, etc)